 Rybakina, Krejcikova shine in Billie Jean King Cup openers

-April 14 (Reuters) - Grand Slam champions Elena Rybakina and Barbora Krejcikova comfortably won their opening matches to help Kazakhstan and the Czech Republic take 2-0 leads in their Billie Jean King Cup Qualifiers on Friday.
+April 14 (Reuters) - Grand Slam champions Elena Rybakina and Barbora Krejcikova comfortably won their opening matches to help Kazakhstan and the Czech Republic respectively take 2-0 leads in their Billie Jean King Cup qualifiers on Friday.

+Playing a home against a Polish team missing the injured world number one Iga Swiatek, Kazakhstan stamped their authority over Poland on clay.

-The reigning Wimbledon champion fired nine aces and won three out of six breakpoints in her 6-3 6-4 victory over Weronika Falkowska to put Kazakhstan in full control ahead of the final day's action.
+Rybakina fired nine aces and won three out of six break points in her 6-3 6-4 victory over Weronika Falkowska to put Kazakhstan in full control ahead of the final day's action.

-The best-of-five qualifiers will feature two singles matches on Friday and two reverse singles matches on Saturday along with a doubles rubber.
+The best-of-five qualifiers feature two singles matches on Friday and two reverse singles on Saturday plus a doubles rubber.

 "Magda is a rather difficult player so it'll be a difficult match," Rybakina said, looking ahead to her clash with Linette.